Despised and Rejected of Men

 A Sermon on Numbers 11:4-6Read more

-Look around you, and it will not take you long to realize that the world is home to much sin.
-Sin has a way of turning us from Christ and perverting our heart and mind.
-In this sermon on Numbers 11:4-6, Dr. Martyn Lloyd-Jones focuses on the topic of the most tragic cause of sin: failing to realize the beauty of God’s salvation, or in other words, to have contempt towards God and His love.
-He goes on to express several different ways that we express this kind of contempt.
-First, is through our attitudes and actions.
-Second, is by showing preference to other things rather than to God.
-Both of these expressions can be traced all throughout history.
-The sinful nature of man has always been to show contempt towards God.
-Dr. Lloyd-Jones then goes through parts of history from the time of the Israelites to that of Jesus and traces the contempt mankind has expressed.
-He concludes by asking us to view ourselves, our attitudes, and our preferences to see if we have been guilty of showing contempt.
-The good news, however, is that it is never too late to turn from our sin of contempt and leave all behind to run to Jesus.
+The world is home to much sin.
+Sin has a way of turning people from Christ and perverting their hearts and minds.
+In this sermon on Numbers 11:4–6 titled “Despised and Rejected of Men,” Dr. Martyn Lloyd-Jones focuses on the topic of the most tragic cause of sin: failing to realize the beauty of God’s salvation, and having contempt towards God and His love.
+He goes on to express several different ways that people express this kind of contempt.
+First is through attitudes and actions.
+Second is by showing preference to other things rather than to God.
+Both of these expressions can be traced throughout history.
+The sinful nature of humanity has always shown contempt towards God.
+Dr. Lloyd-Jones goes through parts of history from the time of the Israelites to that of Jesus and traces the contempt humanity has expressed.
+He concludes by asking the listener to view themselves, their attitudes, and their preferences to see if they have been guilty of showing contempt.
+The good news, however, is that it is never too late to turn from the sin of contempt and leave all behind to run to Jesus.

 Additional Scripture Translations